AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 **Use case: UC03 - Delete a person**

+Preconditions: The list is not empty

 **MSS**

 1. User requests to <ins>list persons (UC02)</ins>.
-2. User requests to delete a specific person in the list
+2. User requests to delete a specific person in the list, using either:
+   * The person's index in the list
+   * The person's name in the list
 3. HireHive deletes the person

     Use case ends.